Skip to main content

 Greater Pain

-The greater number of active MTPs, the greater the pain severity in people with fibromyalgia.
-This direct correlation was found in Ge’s study as well as another one conducted by Cesar Fernandez de las Penas, P.T., Ph.D., of Spain.3 So if you have more active MTPs, your fibromyalgia pain will be worse.
-And, your sensitivity to painful stimuli may also be increased by a greater number of active MTPs.
+The greater number of active trigger points, the greater the pain severity in people with fibromyalgia.
+Both Ge and Cesar Fernandez-de-las-Penas, P.T., Ph.D., of Spain, identified the correlation between MTPs and pain.3 So, if you have more active MTPs, your fibromyalgia pain will be worse.
+In addition, your sensitivity to painful stimuli is also increased by a greater number of active MTPs.

-In a group of 45 fibromyalgia patients, Fernandez de las Penas found that “the higher the number of active MTPs, the lower the pressure pain threshold levels.”
-The pressure pain thresholds were assessed at multiple regions on the body (not over the MTPs), so the results reflect a generalized enhancement of your body’s ability to detect pain.
-Similar to Ge, Fernandez de las Penas also found an average of 10 active MTPs in his fibromyalgia group, while only latents could be detected in the healthy group of 50 subjects.
+Fernandez-de-las-Penas examined a group of 45 fibromyalgia patients along with the same number of control subjects.
+He found that “the higher the number of active MTPs, the lower the pressure pain threshold levels.”
+The pressure pain thresholds were assessed at multiple regions on the body (not over the MTPs).
+As a result, his findings reflect a generalized enhancement of your body’s ability to detect pain.
+Researchers call this a reduced pain threshold.

 Fibromyalgia Reproduction

-Once the active MTPs were identified in each fibromyalgia patient, both research teams looked at the ability of these areas to produce your fibromyalgia pain.
-After each active MTP was pressed, patients were asked to shade on a body diagram where they felt the pain.
-A composite pain drawing that represented all the active MTPs was generated for each patient.
-The same was done for the latent MTPs in the healthy group, which led to only a negligible amount of discomfort.
+How much of your fibromyalgia pain is caused by your active trigger points?
+Both Ge and Fernandez-de-las-Penas addressed this question.
+Each time they pressed on an active MTP, patients shaded the areas that hurt on a body diagram.
+A composite pain drawing representing all the active MTPs was generated for each patient.
+The same was done for the latent MTPs in the healthy group, which only produced a negligible amount of discomfort.

-“The local and referred pain elicited from widespread active MTPs fully reproduced the overall spontaneous fibromyalgia pain pattern,” says Fernandez de las Penas.
-Ge’s research produced the same results—your active MTPs are responsible for generating your body-wide pain pattern.
+“The local and referred pain elicited from widespread active MTPs fully reproduced the overall spontaneous fibromyalgia pain pattern,” says Fernandez-de-las-Penas.
+Ge’s research produced the same results.
+In other words, your tender areas or active trigger points are responsible for generating your body-wide fibromyalgia pain pattern.
 However, your pain intensity is not uniform throughout your body.

 Treatment Approach

-The 18 areas of tenderness (e.g., the tender points) are important for diagnosis, but of limited value for treatment.
-“Most fibromyalgia patients have key active MTPs in other muscle areas besides those used for diagnosis,” says Ge.
+Unlike the 18 diagnostic tender points for fibromyalgia, identifying trigger points (or MTPs) improves treatment success.
+“Most fibromyalgia patients have key active MTPs in other muscle areas besides those previously used for diagnosis,” says Ge.
 “If these active MTPs in other muscles are not treated, fibromyalgia pain will persist.”
 Ge suggests that “pain drawings provide a great aid for locating key active MTPs.”

-Pain drawings can identify your most intense regions of pain and serve as a tool to help your provider prioritize which areas to treat first.
+Pain drawings identify your most intense regions of pain.
+Then these drawings can serve as a tool to help your provider prioritize which areas to treat first.
 However, an understanding of the referred pain patterns produced by MTPs is essential.
-For example, Ge comments that an MTP in a back shoulder muscle could likely shoot pain to the front of the shoulder.
-So, while your pain drawings form the basis for your individualized care, someone on your team must be capable of interpreting your pain diagrams and understand how MTPs refer pain to other muscle groups.
+For example, Ge comments that an MTP in a back shoulder muscle will likely shoot pain to the front of the shoulder.
+So, while your pain drawings form the basis for your individualized care, you need a provider to interpret them.
+In other words, someone who understands how MTPs refer pain to other muscle groups.

-Physical therapists and deep-tissue massage experts may possess the talent needed for treating your painful MTPs.
+Physical therapists and deep-tissue massage experts often possess the talent needed for treating your painful MTPs.
 Some physicians, particularly physical medicine specialists or physiatrists, are also skilled at pinpointing MTPs and applying techniques to alleviate the discomfort that they produce.
-David Simons, M.D., and Janet Travell, M.D., published a two-volume manual illustrating the location of all known MTPs.
-4 If your provider does not refer to these two famous physicians, even when prompted, ask if they work with a hands-on specialist who does.
+David Simons, M.D., and Janet Travell, M.D., published a two-volume manual illustrating the location of all known MTPs.4 If your provider is not familiar with these two famous physicians, ask for a hands-on specialist who is.

 Spotlight on Back Pain

 What are some of the signs that your quadratus lumborum might have an active MTP?
-Turning over in bed, standing upright, bending over to lift objects, or twisting the trunk can all amplify the pain produced by MTPs in this muscle.4 Getting up out of a chair can be agonizing unless one is able to use strong support from the upper arms.
+Turning over in bed, standing upright, bending over to lift objects, or twisting the trunk are movements that aggravate this MTP to produce more pain in the muscle.4 Getting out of a chair can also be agonizing if the quadratus lumborum contains an active MTP.

 1. Ge HY, et al. Arthritis Res Ther 13(2):R48, Mar 22, 2011.
 Free Journal Report